ufal/whisper_streaming/README.md

 ## Installation

-1) ``pip install librosa`` -- audio processing library
+1) ``pip install librosa soundfile`` -- audio processing library

 2) Whisper backend.

-Two alternative backends are integrated.
+ Several alternative backends are integrated.
 The most recommended one is [faster-whisper](https://github.com/guillaumekln/faster-whisper) with GPU support.
 Follow their instructions for NVIDIA libraries -- we succeeded with CUDNN 8.5.0 and CUDA 11.7.
 Install with `pip install faster-whisper`.

 Alternative, less restrictive, but slower backend is [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped): `pip install git+https://github.com/linto-ai/whisper-timestamped`

+Thirdly, it's also possible to run this software from the [OpenAI Whisper API](https://platform.openai.com/docs/api-reference/audio/createTranscription).
+This solution is fast and requires no GPU, just a small VM will suffice, but you will need to pay OpenAI for api access.
+Also note that, since each audio fragment is processed multiple times, the [price](https://openai.com/pricing) will be higher than obvious from the pricing page, so keep an eye on costs while using.
+Setting a higher chunk-size will reduce costs significantly.
+Install with: `pip install openai`

+For running with the openai-api backend, make sure that your [OpenAI api key](https://platform.openai.com/api-keys) is set in the `OPENAI_API_KEY` environment variable.
+For example, before running, do: `export OPENAI_API_KEY=sk-xxx` with *sk-xxx* replaced with your api key.

 The backend is loaded only when chosen.
 The unused one does not have to be installed.